-Summertime, when the luggage on Link goes under your seat
+Remember, luggage goes under your seat or in storage area!

 Following a few simple tips will make it easier for everyone to enjoy their ride to or from the airport or the stadium this summer.